 For the pappardelle with lamb ragout and artichokes, you can prepare the lamb sauce even with one day in advance: coarsely chop the flesh of Lamb with knife and set it aside.

 Clean the onion, the carrots and celery, then chop up all minutely.
 FRY in a large pan with the lamb in olive oil, until he changed color evenly.
 Then, Add the vegetables and continue Browning until slightly wilted.
-Combine the tomato paste, the Laurel, cinnamon, the juniper berries and cloves, then Deglaze with red wine.
-When the alcohol has evaporated, season with salt, pepper and add the tomato sauce.
-Merge a little’ of lamb or vegetable stock, bring to a boil and cook covered, over a very low heat, for at least an hour and a half or until the gravy won't be dark, dense and flavorful.
+Combine the tomato paste, laurel, cinnamon, the juniper berries and cloves, then Deglaze with red wine.
+When alcohol has evaporated, season with salt, pepper and add the tomato sauce.
+Combine a little bottom of lamb or vegetable broth, bring to a boil and cook covered, over a very low heat, for at least an hour and thirty or until the sauce is dark, dense and flavorful.

 While the sauce cooks, clean the artichokes by removing the tough outer leaves (bracts) and the uttermost part of the stalk, cut them in half, internal remove hair (Baba or hay) and soak them in cold water acidulated with lemon juice.
 Then cut the stalk sliced into tiny cubes and hearts.
 Add the artichokes with sauce, Cook for 5-7 minutes.
 Once finished cooking, Adjust if necessary with salt and pepper.
 Set aside.

 Prepare the dough, following the recipe found here or, If you want to make that enriched with egg yolks, with the recipe I found here.
 Once the dough has rested in the refrigerator, pull out the dough and cut out of knife-cut pappardelle.
-If you don't have the time or inclination to make the dough, use a pappardella pasta or dried egg of durum wheat.
+If you don't have the time or inclination to make the dough, use a dry egg pappardella or a short durum wheat semolk paste.

-Boil the pasta "al dente" (If you made it at home it will take a few minutes, so watch out) and mantecarla with the Lamb ragu and artichokes, adding cooking water if necessary.
+Boil the pasta "al dente" (if you've made it homemade it will take a few minutes, so watch out) and mantecarla with the Lamb ragu and artichokes, adding cooking water if necessary.
 Serve the pappardelle lamb and artichokes with smoked ricotta cheese, grated, and Bon Appetit!